Using a Piggyback Loan to Cover Part of Your Mortgage

 Your monthly payment might be lower with a piggyback loan.
 But the math on this can be complicated, and varies depending on the size of your loan, the term of your first loan and the term of your second mortgage.
 Ask lenders to calculate for you the difference between your monthly payment with a piggyback loan and your payment with a conventional fixed-rate loan.

 Joe Parsons, senior loan officer with PFS Funding in Dublin, California, said that piggyback loans could also be useful for borrowers who are taking out loans that are particularly large.
-In most parts of the country, any mortgage of more than $417,000 is considered a non-conforming loan.
-In higher-cost areas of the country, this limit rises to $625,500.
+In most parts of the country, any mortgage of more than $647,200 is considered a non-conforming loan.

 These non-conforming loans, usually called jumbo loans, are often more expensive for borrowers.